 (subject to change as conditions warrant)

-With the safety of our customers, staff, and community paramount, we have developed a set of camper and staff practices for your time at Medomak.
-Safety is the responsibility of all of us who will make up the Medomak Camp community this summer.
+The safety of our customers, staff, and community is paramount and is the responsibility of all of us who will make up the Medomak community.

 GENERAL COVID RELATED POLICIES/PROCEDURES

 To try and limit the chance for transmission of the virus while at Medomak, we will require all eligible campers, participants, and visitors to provide proof of being ‘fully vaccinated’ for Covid 19, and strongly encourage their vaccination status be ‘up to date.’
 We will require all staff to be ‘up to date’ on their Covid 19 vaccinations.